naman03malhotra/senti/README.md

 # Features
 - Material UI.
 - Search for any hashtag.
-- Search for multiple hashtags separated by space. (ex- #lol #funny)
+- Search for multiple hashtags separated by space. (ex- custserv good)
 - Anchored hashtags, mentions, URLs and username.
 - Infinte scroll to view previous tweets.
 - Sentiment analysis of the tweets fetched [Powered by HPE- Heaven On Demand](http://www.havenondemand.com/).
+- Debugging Mode

 ### Dependencies